 IS Decisions offer comprehensive auditing on all access events across the network.

 UserLock records, centralizes and audits all network logon events.
 By putting in place logon event auditing, organizations understand they can review logs after an incident to support IT forensics.
-What’s more only by ensuring a user is who they say they are (see above – Unique User Identification)– can an organization accurately identify search, report and archive user access and make a user accountable for any malicious activity.
+What’s more, only by ensuring a user is who they say they are (see above, Unique User Identification) can an organization accurately identify search, report and archive user access and make a user accountable for any malicious activity.

-FileAudit audits all access and access attempts to files and folders.
+With FileAudit, organizations can audit all access and access attempts to files and folders.
 If there are any security issues within an organization, FileAudit can run reports to see who’s accessed a file or folder and management can quickly address it with that individual.
 By identifying the IP address of the machine from which the file/folder access has been performed, FileAudit can indicate exactly where the user has accessed the file from.
 This helps strengthen user identification and accountability by identifying potentially suspicious activities such as if the user accessed the file from a different workstation than normal.

 Mechanism to authenticate electronic protected health information

 “Implement electronic mechanisms to corroborate that electronic [PHI] has not been altered or destroyed in an unauthorized manner.”